[

 Artificial intelligence now operates as production infrastructure, not experimental tooling.
 Enterprises deploy large language models across customer support, contract analysis, analytics workflows, and internal assistants.
 As usage spreads across departments, model integration stops being a feature-level decision and becomes an infrastructure governance problem.
 Different teams connect to different providers, each with its own logging defaults, retention policies, rate limits, and execution environments.
 Over time, visibility fragments and policy consistency erode.

 Compliance requirements intensify this fragmentation.
 Regulated environments require enforceable retention controls, auditable execution paths, and clarity about where inference runs and what data persists.
 App-level conventions cannot guarantee those properties across distributed integrations.
-Enterprises are responding by consolidating model access behind confidential AI gateways that centralize routing policy, retention configuration, isolation controls, and observability at the infrastructure layer.
+Enterprises are responding by consolidating model access behind confidential AI gateways that centralize quota enforcement, retention controls, isolation, and observability at the infrastructure layer.

 Enterprises Reduce Data Exposure with Configurable Zero-Retention Controls